TosbackCgusBridge-Bot/CGUs-versions/Edmunds/Privacy Policy.md

 As explained below, commencing January 1, 2020, California residents have the right to opt-out from the sale of their "Personal Information" under the CCPA, and may submit such a request to Edmunds.com, Inc. ("Edmunds") at Do Not Sell My Personal Information.

-We gather certain types of information from and about the visitors to the Edmunds Automotive Network, and we believe our visitors should fully understand what information we gather from and about our visitors, and how we obtain, use, share and manage that information.
-The Edmunds Automotive Network consists of Edmunds.com and any other Web site that we identify as a part of the Edmunds Automotive Network. the mobile versions of our Web sites. any apps that we offer. and widgets, tools and content from our Web site that we offer for use or display by third-party web sites or apps.
+Edmunds gathers certain types of information from and about the visitors to the Edmunds Automotive Network.
+The Edmunds Automotive Network consists of Edmunds.com and any other Web site that Edmunds identifies as a part of the Edmunds Automotive Network. the mobile versions of Edmunds' Web sites. any apps that Edmunds offers. and widgets, tools and content from Edmunds' Web site that Edmunds offers for use or display by third-party web sites or apps.

-Edmunds does business with many dealers of consumer vehicles (which we refer to as "dealers") and companies that manufacturer and/or distribute consumer vehicles (which we refer to as "manufacturers").
+Edmunds does business with many dealers of consumer vehicles (which Edmunds refers to as "dealers") and companies that manufacturer and/or distribute consumer vehicles (which Edmunds refers to as "manufacturers").

 California Residents' CCPA Rights